Dr. Reddy's Labs.

 Merck MRK.N

-The U.S. drugmaker will invest $1 billion in a new Delaware plant to make biologics and Keytruda, to boost U.S. production and potentially create over 4,500 jobs.
-It also opened a $1-billion facility at its North Carolina site in March.
+It will also invest $1 billion in a new Delaware plant to make biologics and cancer drug Keytruda, to boost U.S. production and potentially create over 4,500 jobs.
+It also opened a $1 billion facility at its North Carolina site in March.

 CEO Robert Davis in July flagged minimal impact from potential tariffs in 2025, and that the company remained well-positioned due to inventory management and moving of manufacturing to the U.S.